Jedidiah-V/Jedidiah-V/README.md

 - 👋 Hi, I’m @Jedidiah-V
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ... programming in HTML, CSS, and Javascript.
+- 🌱 I’m currently learning Web Development in HTML, CSS, Javascript,and Rust.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... jedidiah.vaskis@gmail.com
+- 📫 How to reach me ...

 <!---
 Jedidiah-V/Jedidiah-V is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.